victamins/volleyball-clip-tracker/README.md

 Dataset can be found here: https://universe.roboflow.com/vb-mprtn/vb-0hnak

 # Object Detection Results
-Trained a best.pt, last.pt model using YOLOv8 after 100 epochs.
+Trained for best.pt, last.pt model weights using YOLOv8 after 100 epochs.
+Furthering the dataset will help increase consistency and accuracy.

 Here are the results.
-Furthering the dataset will help increase consistency and accuracy.

 ## For professional clips:
 https://github.com/user-attachments/assets/56ceba29-eed9-4adc-8966-3fca857e1a1e